Centipedes and Millipedes Removal

 Difference between Millipedes and Centipedes

 Millipedes are also arthropod but unlike centipedes they belong to the class Diplopodia.
 Millipedes have elongated segmented body with two pair of legs on each segment.
 The word millipede means thousand leger but none of them have thousand legs.
 Although both centipedes and millipedes are arthropod, they are quite different than each other.
 Centipedes are carnivorous while millipedes eat decomposing plant material.
-Millipedes have from 80 to 400 legs.
+Contrary to centipedes, Millipedes have from 80 to 400 legs.
 They are about 1 to 2 inches long and brown or black in color.

 Why you have millipedes in your house